tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 The traffic control layer interacts with a queue disc in a simple manner: after requesting to enqueue a packet, the traffic control layer requests the qdisc to "run", i.e., to dequeue a set of packets, until a predefined number ("quota") of packets is dequeued or the netdevice stops the queue disc.
-A netdevice may stop the queue disc when its transmission queue(s) is/are (almost) full.
-Also, a netdevice may wake the queue disc when its transmission queue(s) is/are (almost) empty.
+A netdevice shall stop the queue disc when its transmission queue does not have room for another packet.
+Also, a netdevice shall wake the queue disc when it detects that there is room for another packet in its transmission queue, but the transmission queue is stopped.
 Waking a queue disc is equivalent to make it run.

+Every queue disc collects statistics about the total number of packets/bytes received from the upper layers (in case of root queue disc) or from the parent queue disc (in case of child queue disc), enqueued, dequeued, requeued, dropped, dropped before enqueue, dropped after dequeue, stored in the queue disc and sent to the netdevice or to the parent queue disc.
+Note that packets that are dequeued may be requeued, i.e., retained by the traffic control infrastructure, if the netdevice is not ready to receive them.
+Requeued packets are not part of the queue disc.
+The following identities hold:

+* dropped = dropped before enqueue + dropped after dequeue
+* received = dropped before enqueue + enqueued
+* queued = enqueued - dequeued
+* sent = dequeued - dropped after dequeue (- 1 if there is a requeued packet)

 Design
 ==========